"Hi! I'm Stan, the

 keep my seeds

-Do not freeze Moringa seeds!
+Please do not freeze Moringa seeds!

-Do not refrigerate them!
+Do not refrigerate them, or store

-Do not store where it is damp or cold.
+damp or cold.

 Save only the very best seeds for planting or eating.